 Affiliates miss a key element though: control.
 Of course, you can get better at selling while doing affiliate marketing.
 But the company can change the terms of service, remove the product, or go out of business.
 Whoever makes the decisions has power.
 Marketers may be at risk of affiliate marketing fraud.
 We need to be cautious when jumping into opportunities, knowing that someone else controls the game.

-On the other side, companies that offer legitimate affiliate oppurtunities have their own big share of vigilance to do.
-The range of tricks that affiliates employ goes from the traditionally unmistakable monkey business such as cookie stuffing, bogus leads and fake credit card usage to the more creative and well executed cons.
+On the other side, companies that offer legitimate affiliate opportunities have their own big share of vigilance to do.
+The range of tricks that affiliates employ goes from the traditionally unmistakable monkey business such as cookie stuffing, bogus leads and fake credit card usage to the more creative and well-executed cons.

 Fraud from affiliates can be time consuming, expensive and can seriously jeopardize an entire affiliate program’s business model.